DIY Stamped Napkins For the Easter Table

 <<<< Blue China Decor with Spring Bulbs >>>>

 These are really easy to make.
-Just make tiny bunches of your thyme and attach them to the curtain ring with a bit of wire.
+Just make tiny bunches of your thyme and attach them to the curtain ring with a bit of thin wire.
 Nothing to it. really.

 See.
 How simple that looks at the back.